ariel055132/Notes/AWS/DnsCachingPerformanceOptimization.md

 ### Routing Policy
 1. Simple
    * Ref: *AmazonRoute53_SimpleRoutingPolicy.png*
+   * A simple round-robin policy and can be applied when there is a single resource doing the function for the domain
+   * Help configure **standard DNS records**, with no special Route 53 routing such as weighted or latency
+   * does **not support health checks**
+   * With Alias record enabled, only one AWS resource or one record can be specified in the current hosted zone
    * Providing the IP address associated with the specific domain name
 2. Failover
    * Ref: *AmazonRoute53_FailOverRoutingPolicy.png*
-   * If primary is down/failed (Based on health checks), routes to secondary destination
-   * 設定哪個IP Address 是Primary，哪些是 Secondary，
+   * Allows **active-passive failover configuration**
+   * One resource (primary) takes all traffic when it's healthy and the other resource takes all traffic when the first is not healthy
-   * Health checks need to enable if you need to use failover routing
+   * **Health checks need to enable** if you need to use failover routing
 3. Geolocation
    * Ref: *AmazonRoute53_GeolocationRoutingPolicy_V2.png*
    * Use geographic location you are in to route you to the closest region